 Why don’t they do that?
 Because it is hard.

 You have to manage employees.
 You have to engage their minds and train them before they can engage shoppers, and move the needle of sales.

 First off, you have to know how to engage strangers.
 I’ve discovered few directors who ever worked in the sales jobs they are responsible for.

 Second, you have to know the architecture of the sale and how it goes together.
 You have to be willing to figuratively put the plumbing and the electrical in the foundation before the building ... the sale ... will rise.

-Third, you have to go sequentially through a selling process, especially with higher margin and higher ticket items.
+Third, you have to go sequentially through a selling process, especially with higher margins and higher ticket items.

 People go to a retail store, a day spa, a restaurant – you name it - because they are hopeful.

 Hopeful people want to buy.

 Those who are in your store at 10 am want to treat themselves.
 They want the thrill of seeing what’s newly spotlit with a curated color palette, enough room to see it clearly, and someone to encourage them when they pick it up to try it on.